coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Arrests Stay on Your Record in Colorado

-Arrest records are permanent in Colorado but may be sealed by court order.
+In Colorado, arrest records typically remain permanently on a person's record but may be sealed by court order.
 Nonetheless, the length of time an arrest remains publicly exposed on a person's record in Colorado may be influenced by factors such as a custodial agency's retention schedule and whether an arrest led to criminal charges being filed or a conviction.

 For instance, the state legislature, in C.R.S. §24-72-704(2), provides for the automatic sealing of certain arrest records in the control and custody of the CBI: